Plugins

 logging.error("Raw cookie couldn't be decoded", exc_info=e)

-# create a response to signal the user of the invalid cookie.
+# Create a response for the invalid cookie

 response = Response(